5-week Short Course

 Students will be encouraged to adopt the techniques being used to enable a retraining of how they perceive the subject they are drawing.

 - Value or tone (light and dark)

-Classes are restricted to about ten places to ensure one-on-one tuition.
+Classes are restricted to about eight places to ensure one-on-one tuition.

 Location: MAC Hawthorn Studio, 817B Glenferrie Road, Hawthorn